quimpm/twitter_profiling/README.md

 - Storing
 - Presenting Results

 Apache works with DAG's (Directed Acyclic Graphs), which let you define particular standalone tasks and it's dependencies.
-With this defined, Apache Airflow manages the dependencies within your tasks
+With those defined, Apache Airflow manages the dependencies between your tasks when executing.

-## Twitter
+## Tasks:

+Let's talk a bit about the tasks that are beeing defined in our twitter_profiling DAG.

+- tweet_scraping: Task to scrape data from a twitter profile.
+To do so, a really powerfull library called Snscrape is beeing used.
+Other options like Selenium have been explored, but resulted in a way more inefficient scraping and a lot more of dependency problems.
+- sentiment_analysis: Performing a sentiment analysis to the text of every tweet scraperd in the previous task
+- topic modeling: Usage of Bert models for preprocessing to create embedings to translate text to vector numbers. usage of dimensionality reduction algorithms such as umap to reduce the embedings size to allow achieve a faster and better performance of the model.
+USage of DBSCAN algorithm as a unsupervised clustering algorithm to classify tweets in diferent topics.
+Keyword extraction technics to extract keywords for each of the topics.
+- plots: With all the processing done start generating visual results for the report.
+- statistics: Process a bit more the data to get overall statistics of the user.
+- build_profile: Generation of the final report as an HTML.

 ## Run